Eligibility for Admission:

 Defer to the next scheduled admission cycle:

-An applicant’s failure to appear for examination without first requesting a deferral in writing will result in the application being dismissed.
-After three deferrals, an applicant shall submit a new application and pay the application filing fee.
+An applicant’s failure to appear for examination or the Montana Law Seminar without first requesting a deferral in writing will result in the application being dismissed.
+After three deferrals, an applicant is required to submit a new application and pay the application filing fee.
 To defer to the next exam, send the completed Addendum/Deferral form to the Bar Admissions Administrator with a check or you may pay the $20 fee online.

 Reciprocity and Admission on Motion: